hablapps/pairstrading/PostPairsTrading.md

 ![ADF heatmap](https://github.com/hablapps/pairstrading/blob/5-Post/resources/ADFgif.gif?raw=true)

 As we can observe, there are several cointegrated indices, but our attention will be drawn towards the **NASDAQ100 and SP500** synergy.
 Both of these indices belong to the American market and share numerous characteristics.
-They encompass American companies traded within the same scenario, what makes them a perfect fit for our case.
+They encompass American companies traded within the same scenario, which is what makes them a perfect fit for our case.

+ In the heatmap, they exhibit a vibrant green color, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
+They demonstrate low p-values suggesting their strength as candidates.

 ![Prices](https://github.com/hablapps/pairstrading/blob/5-Post/resources/Prices%20gif.gif?raw=true)

+If we plot their prices like the graphs above, we observe a similar tendency corresponding to the cointegration we just verified.

+In this case, we are using a [KX Dashboard](https://code.kx.com/dashboards/) to plot our data.
+We stream this data in one process to our local dashboard, which listens to that process and accesses the data to render visualizations.

 ## Cointegration, then what?